All About Air Filters- Change is Good

 Do I have options other than disposable filters?

 Electrostatic filters may also replace disposable filters.
 Moseley explains that these are washable—usually requiring three to four washings per year—and considered “permanent”.
 Other advantages of this filter for home use are its non-rusting aluminum frame and lifetime warranty.
 This filter attracts dust particles and other contaminants by using an electronically-charged field on metal plates.
 Again, your heating and cooling system professionals can tell you more about this type of filter.
+You can also call them for an expert advice on what you should do when your ac unit is not cooling house.

 Choosing an air filter may not be one of the most glamorous or exciting decisions you have to make, but it can be one of the most important ones when it comes to protecting your home’s heating and cooling system.
 Put your family’s health and safety first and avoid unnecessary repair costs later by making the right choice now—and changing your filter if you haven’t lately.
+Just like choosing an air filter for your hvac system, you can also consider installing insulation in your home.
+Insulation in walls, floors, ceilings, and roofs forms a barrier to heat absorption and loss.
+It is a sensible and affordable solution to keep your house cooler in the summer and warmer in the winter.
+You can visit First Defense Insulation for your insulation needs.
+First Defense Insulation is known for our quality installations which offer better insulation.
+For households, we provide dependable attic insulation, air sealing, duct sealing, and duct cleaning services.